dmitrystu/sboot_stm32/README.md

 #### Usage:

 #### Configure bootloader
-Bootloader can be configured using preprocessor variables stored in **config.h**
+Bootloader can be configured trough the make parameters.
+See CONFIG.md for details.

 #### Building bootloader
 1. Prerequisites